mint-metrics/mojito-website/docs/js-delivery-gulp-commands.md

 --inactive [waveid (required)] | Change a given `wave ID`'s state to `inactive`.
 The experiment will not be built into the container, placing it in an archived state.
 --divert [waveid (required)] --recipe [recipeid (required)] | Set the `divertTo` flag of a particular `wave ID`, so all users will be diverted into the specified test's `recipe ID`.
 This does not affect the `state` of an experiment.

-### Example: Publishing a test
+### Example: Sending a test live

-You've completed code review and QA on your experiment and now you want to send it live so users will be accepted into the test.
-Set you experiment to go live, now:
+You've completed code review/QA on your experiment (Wave ID: `aa1`) and now you want to send it live so users will be bucketed into the test.

+To set your `aa1` experiment to state `live` issue the command:

 ```shell
 $ gulp set --live aa1